 More than just theory, all presentations have an emphasis on practical application and ideas are reinforced with impressive usage stats from libraries that have actioned Kevin’s advice.
 Whether planning a conference or professional development day, timing and content can be tailored around your needs.

-(NEW) INSPIRED: A Library Design & Reinvigoration Showcase
+(NEW) INSPIRED LIBRARIES: A Design & Reinvigoration Showcase

 Refurbishing, planning a new library or self-managing a budget reinvigoration need not be a daunting task – providing you are well informed and develop detailed plans.